Reward, Inyo County, California

-Reward was an mining site in Inyo County, California.
+Reward was a mining site in Inyo County, California.
 It is located on the west side of the Inyo Mountains 9.5 mi north of Lone Pine, at an elevation of 3865 feet (1178 m).

 A post office operated at Reward from 1900 to 1906.
 The town's name originates from a local mining company, Reward Consolidated Mining Co, who operated the gold and silver Eclipse Mine in 1878 at the site.